 This work is licensed under a Creative Commons Attribution 4.0 International licence, visit the Creative Commons website (http://creativecommons.org/licenses/by/4.0/).
-You are free to re-use the work under that licence, on the condition that you credit the State of Victoria as author.
-The licence does not apply to any images, photographs or branding, including the Victorian Coat of Arms, and the Victorian Government and Department logos.
+You are free to re-use the work under that licence, on the condition that you credit the State which may arise from you relying on any information in this publication.